 Jonathan Smith, experienced mountain guide, outdoor enthusiast and lover of the Dales, is your guide on the walks and also your host for dinner.
 For further information or to book click here

 This book argues convincingly for a change of thinking from the fragmentary reductionism of popular science (what we learned at school) to integrated thinking in terms of systems.
 We learn how life has evolved and that living systems (including us) have co-evolved through relationship.
 Failure to grasp this connectedness is leading humanity towards its demise which is countered by proposals for unifying the web of life.

 See full review

-High Trenhouse in the heart of the Yorkshire Dales provides ‘exclusive use’ for business or leisure: a quality environment, with privacy, seclusion and supportive discreet service.
+High Trenhouse, teaming up with Landrover Experience, is in the heart of the Yorkshire Dales providing ‘exclusive use’ for business or leisure: a quality environment, with privacy, seclusion and supportive discreet service.
 The exceptional facilities include 2 self-contained buildings with well-equipped conference and meeting rooms.
 Enjoy superb hospitality, beautiful natural landscape, splendid isolation and in a central UK location with easy access.

 Land Rover Experience is at the ready to collect and return guests from Skipton railway station or Leeds or Manchester airport.
 Also they are offering a full program of team exercises on Malham Moor, Dales Tours or Geo-caching team challenges.
 This excellent offering can enhance any program at any time of year.
 They have 2 Open Days planned to experience High Trenhouse and Land Rover Experience working together on Thursday 1st June and Friday 14th July.
 This is a perfect opportunity for anyone interested in exploring the very best venue for their company’s future strategic planning, leadership or team building events